mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 ![img](https://github.com/sritchie/sicm/raw/master/images/Lagrangian_Mechanics/2020-06-10_15-10-53_ex1_6_02offset.gif)

 The system takes longer to converge.
-Here's a larger impulse of 0.5:
+Here's a larger impulse of 0.5 at the beginning:

 ```scheme
 (one-six 0.5 0 3)